skip to main content

 How do I watch the Big Ten women's basketball championship?

-The 2025 Big Ten women’s basketball championship will air on CBS at 4:30 p.m.
-ET on Sunday, March 9.
-Paramount+ with SHOWTIME subscribers can also stream the game live.
+The 2026 Big Ten women's basketball championship will air on CBS at 2:15 p.m.
+ET on Sunday, March 8.
+Paramount+ Premium subscribers can also stream the game live.

 How can I watch the Big Ten women's basketball tournament for free?

-You can’t watch the entire Big Ten women’s basketball tournament for free, but live TV trials from DIRECTV STREAM and Fubo let you stream Big Ten Network and CBS without paying.
-You can also watch CBS for free with a digital antenna or a Paramount+ with SHOWTIME free trial.
+You can't watch the entire Big Ten women's basketball tournament for free, but live TV trials from DIRECTV and Fubo let you stream Big Ten Network and CBS without paying.
+You can also watch CBS for free with a digital antenna or a Paramount+ Premium free trial.

 Why you should trust us

-Our sports experts analyzed this year’s Big Ten women’s basketball tournament TV schedule and verified viewing options through each broadcaster.
-Then, we evaluated the best TV services based on pricing, game availability, and ease of use.
-To ensure accuracy, we cross-referenced our findings with CableTV.com’s comprehensive college basketball coverage.
+Our CableTV.com Sports Editor, Taylor Kujawa, analyzed this year’s Big Ten women’s basketball tournament TV schedule and verified viewing options through each broadcaster.
+Then, Taylor evaluated the best TV services based on pricing, game availability, and ease of use.
+To ensure accuracy, he cross-referenced his findings with CableTV.com’s comprehensive college basketball coverage.

 Check out our How We Rank page to learn more about our methods.